iceananas/Marlin-1.1.9-for-Anycubic-4Max-with-TMC2208/README.md

 # Marlin 3D Printer Firmware

 ## About this version
 This is the firmware I created for my Anycubic 4Max after upgrading to TMC2208 stepper drivers.
+The directions of all axis and extruders are inverted already, so you don't need further modification of your Hardware.

 I adjusted the PID for the hotend.
 The PID for the heatbed is fine with default values.